 This spatula was great for flipping eggs and pancakes, and the flexible silicone head was especially good at gliding in the pan—even navigating rounded sides with ease.
 The silicone material kept cookies stable during transport, and we liked the generous handle.
 The spatula’s head was an ideal length, though we found it too wide to easily scoop up brownies.
 And while this spatula’s flexible head was ideal for skillet cooking, it was too pliable to scrape up leftover brownie bits.

 This tool had one of the longest and thickest hones in our lineup; testers found it easy to use.
 The rod's two alternating textures, lightly ridged and smooth, let you choose to start gently with the smooth side or be a bit more aggressive by using the ridges first.
 Under a microscope, we noticed that this rod had more and finer-textured ridges than others in this style.
 “Wow,” one tester said, praising the way the freshly honed blade glided through paper and tomatoes.
 Using it “felt really natural” to most testers, and the results were “beautiful.”
-More on this test

 This smooth, white ceramic rod was easy to use, with a length that gave us plenty of space.
 Its wood handle was comfortable and compact, with no overhand to block us from getting the right blade angle.
 It took slightly longer to achieve a sharper knife edge than our top-rated tool because of its smooth, less-abrasive texture, but it worked while being comparatively gentle on our knife.